tonioloewald/bindinator.js/docs/overview.md

 and providing robust state management.

 Unlike similarly capable frameworks, it doesn't require transpilation, domain-specific languages, templating languages, boilerplate, or pretty much anything else.
+On the other hand, it plays nicely with most third-party libraries, including legacy libraries that expect to be imported by tag.

 <b8r-component name="fiddle" data-source="./components/overview-example.component.js"></b8r-component>

-The preceding example is a self-contained reusable component implemented as a simple ES6 module.
+The preceding example is a self-contained reusable component implemented as an ES6 module.

 ## paths